pattu1108/Personal-Finance-Tracker/README.md

 - `5`: Generate a pie chart of financial expenses.
 - `6`: Save data and exit program

-## Contributing

-If you would like to contribute to this project, please submit a pull request or open an issue with your ideas or suggestions.

-## Credits

-This program was created by augusthottie.
 ## License

 This program is licensed under the [MIT License](https://opensource.org/licenses/MIT).